National Cancer Institute

 Figure 1.
 Standard pedigree nomenclature.
 Common symbols are used to draw a pedigree (family tree).
 A pedigree shows relationships between family members and patterns of inheritance for certain traits and diseases.

-Documentation of a family cancer history typically includes the following:
+Documentation of a comprehensive family cancer history typically includes the following:

-- A minimum of first- and second-degree relatives on both the maternal and paternal sides of the family.
+- A three-generation pedigree consisting of a minimum of first- and second-degree relatives on both the maternal and paternal sides of the family.
 Information on multiple generations helps to demonstrate inheritance patterns.
 Hereditary cancer can be inherited from either the maternal or paternal side of the family and is often an adult-onset disease.

 - Race, ancestry, and ethnicity of all grandparents.
 This may influence decisions about genetic testing because specific pathogenic variants in some genes are known to occur with increased frequency in some populations (founder effect).